retailzipline/hiring-exercises/support/README.md

 ruby match_users.rb email input1.csv
 ```

-While this command would allow you to identify duplicate users in the `input2.csv` file by **either emails or phone
+While this command would allow you to identify duplicate users in the `input2.csv` file by **either emails OR phone
 numbers**:

 ```bash